 Fortunately, you don't have to just live with IC.
 Treatment and lifestyle changes can often bring relief.
 But first, you need to get a correct diagnosis.

 A number of other conditions can cause symptoms similar to those of IC.
 Examples include urinary tract infections, overactive bladder, bladder cancer, endometriosis, kidney stones, and sexually transmitted infections.
-Before IC is diagnosed, these conditions must be ruled out.
+IC is recognized as a "diagnosis of exclusion."
+Before IC can be diagnosed, these conditions must be ruled out.
 To do that, your doctor will ask questions about your symptoms.
-Depending on the situation, various medical tests may be done as well.
+Depending on your particular situation, various medical tests may be performed as well.

 Clues that suggest you might have IC include:

 Bladder pain that gets worse as your bladder fills up or eases when you urinate